The asymptoticity of extremal length in Teichm\"uller space: Introduction

 The long-term behavior of \teich rays is a fundamental question in \teich geometric.
 In this paper, we focus on the asymptotic behavior of two \teich rays in \teich space.
 The divergence case for two \teich rays has been clarified by the efforts of Ivanov, Lenzhen and Masur.
 Ivanov \cite{Iva2001} showed that two \teich rays are divergent if their associated vertical foliations intersect.
 Furthermore, the \teich rays remain bounded if the vertical foliations are absolutely continuous (see \S\ref{measured foliations}).
 The remaining cases were resolved by Lenzhen and Masur \cite{LM2010}.
 They proved that two \teich rays are divergent if the vertical foliations are either topologically inequivalent or topologically equivalent but not absolutely continuous.
 Consequently, it can be concluded that two \teich rays are bounded if and only if the vertical foliations are absolutely continuous.

 For bounded \teich rays, the remaining questions concern the limiting \teich distances of pairs of \teich rays and the conditions under which they are asymptotic.
 In \cite{Mas1980}, Masur considered the case of uniquely ergodic foliations, proving that two bounded \teich rays with uniquely ergodic vertical foliations are asymptotic if their foliations contain no simple closed curves formed by saddle connections.
 Amano \cite{Ama2014-TheAsym} derived a formula for the limiting \teich distance of Jenkins-Strebel rays, showing that the limiting distance of bounded Jenkins-Strebel rays depends on both the moduli of cylindrical components of initial surfaces and the \teich distance between their endpoints in the augmented \teich spaces.
-In \cite{HLMQ}, we extended this formula to \teich rays along which the surfaces can be decomposed into cylinders and minimal domains whose transverse measures are uniquely ergodic, with the decompsition determined by the leaves of the vertical foliations.
-By means of Kerckhoff's formula, we determine the limiting distance for arbitrary pairs of \teich rays through the asymptotic behavior of extremal lengths, thereby establishing an explicit expression for the limit for any such pair.
+In \cite{HLMQ}, we extended this formula to \teich rays along which the surfaces can be decomposed into cylinders and minimal domains whose transverse measures are uniquely ergodic, with the decomposition determined by the leaves of the vertical foliations.

+In \cite{HLMQ}, we adopted an approach based on constructing quasiconformal mappings between surfaces along two bounded \teich rays, combining techniques due to Amano and Masur.
+However, this method does not readily extend to the case of \teich rays whose associated vertical foliations contain non-uniquely ergodic minimal components.
+In this paper, we instead study the limiting \teich distances via Kerckhoff's formula.
+This approach allows us to treat the remaining case of non-uniquely ergodic foliations and avoids the technically demanding construction of quasiconformal mappings.

+Since the vertical foliations $V(q)$ and $V(q')$ are absolutely continuous for the two bounded \teich rays $\mathcal{R}_{q,X}(t)$ and $\mathcal{R}_{q',Y}(t)$, each measured foliation $F\in\mathcal{MF}$ either intersects both $V(q)$ and $V(q')$ or intersects neither.
+Let $\mathcal{MF}_1(V(q))$ denote the collection of measured foliations that intersect $V(q)$, and let $\mathcal{MF}_0(V(q))$ denote the collection of measured foliations that have zero intersection with $V(q)$.
+We investigate the ratios of extremal lengths of measured foliations along the two bounded \teich rays and obtain two equalities for the limits of the supremum of these ratios, taken respectively over $\mathcal{MF}_1(V(q))$ and $\mathcal{MF}_0(V(q))$ (see Theorem \ref{equality of Ext in MF_1} and Theorem \ref{equality of Ext in MF_0}).

+Combining these results with Kerckhoff's formula, we obtain the limiting distance for arbitrary pairs of \teich rays through the asymptotic behavior of extremal lengths, thereby establishing an explicit expression for the limit for any such pair.

 \begin{theorem} Let $\mathcal{R}_{q,X}(t)$ and $\mathcal{R}_{q',Y}(t)$ be two \teich rays induced by the unit-norm quadratic differentials $q$ and $q'$ respectively. \begin{itemize} \item [(i)] If the vertical foliations $V(q)$ and $V(q')$ are absolutely continuous, i.e. $V(q)=\sum_{j=1}^na_jG_j$ and $V(q')=\sum_{j=1}^nb_jG_j$, where $a_j, b_j>0$ are coefficients, then